jonathannaim/adaptableblotter-perftest/README.md

 The columns with a bold font ('String Column1', 'Int Column2') are editable.

-Adaptable Blotter licences are free for development use, but a paid-for annual end user licence is required for each production user.
+The Adaptable Blotter is free for development (and proof of concept) use.
+And we also offer a free Community Licence for students in full time education, charities and open-source projects.
+However, for all other usage, an annual licence must be purchased.
+(This licence covers both AdaptableBlotter.NET and AdaptableBlotter.JS versions, and offers regular updates and full support).
+Please see the LICENSE file for more information or contact the Adaptable Tools Sales Team at sales@adaptabletools.com.

 Further information about AdaptableBlotter.JS, and full Help, is available at www.adaptabletools.com.